modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 This is only one example and plugins can do way more and if you want to go even more low level you can also write your own koa middleware.

-See more instructions in the [writing-plugin](../../learn/test-runner/writing-plugin/) learn section.
+See more instructions in the [Writing Plugin Guide](../../learn/test-runner/writing-plugin.md).

 ## Thanks for reading